 Camping Chair

 At the end of the day, after a rewarding outdoor experience, it’s nice to relax by the fire, eat a good meal, talk about the memories you made, and, of course, make s’mores!
 A cozy and comfy camping chair is essential for getting the most out of this time.
-GCI offers the Outdoor Pod Rocker with SunShade that would make an excellent option for kiddos.
-This chair comes in a variety of colors, in its own wide-mouth bag, with a combo phone/beverage holder, mesh ventilation panel in the sling seat, and is handy at the campsite as well as at the beach or other venue.
-The Pod Rocker is also ideal for mom or dad to rock little ones to sleep!
+GCI offers the Pod Rocker that would make an excellent option for kiddos.
+It comes in a variety of colors, in its own wide-mouth bag, with a combo phone/beverage holder, mesh ventilation panel in the sling seat, and is handy at the campsite as well as at the beach or other venue.
+The rocking chair is also ideal for mom or dad to rock little ones to sleep!

 Camping Activities for Kids